THE FABULOUS RUTLAND WEEKEND TELEVISION EPISODE GUIDE

 surrounded by flowers, introduces the Fabulous Bingo Brothers [Zoot

-Money and John Halsey], a
+Money and John Halsey],

 pair of low-key, black-and-white raincoated mongoloids in a lavatory